Eligibility Criteria for Minor Consent Services

 Reporting Responsibility

-Children receiving Minor Consent, including mental health services, are required to report to their EW each month, changes which may impact their eligibility.
-The changes may be reported to the EW either in-person or by telephone; mail; email; fax, or any other means.
+Children receiving Minor Consent, including mental health services, are required to report to their SSBS each month, changes which may impact their eligibility.
+The changes may be reported to the SSBS either in-person or by telephone; mail; email; fax, or any other means.

 Related Topics